Tax-Efficient Investing: What It Means and Why It Matters

 What Are the Three Parts of Tax-Efficient Investing?

 Most conversations about investing focus on returns.
-But for high-income earners and retirees, what you keep after taxes often matters just as much as what you earn.
-Tax-efficient investing is built around three things: where your investments live, when you recognize gains and losses, and how income is generated inside your portfolio.
+For high-income earners and retirees, though, what you keep after taxes often matters just as much as what you earn.
+Within a broader tax planning framework, tax-efficient investing is built around three things: where your investments live, when you recognize gains and losses, and how income is generated inside your portfolio.

 What Is Asset Location and How Does It Work?

-Asset location is the practice of placing investments in the account type that gives them the most favorable tax treatment.
+Asset location is a tax planning practice that places investments in the account type that gives them the most favorable tax treatment.
 Most investors are familiar with asset allocation, meaning how much of your portfolio is in stocks, bonds, and other assets.
 Asset location is different.
 It focuses on which account holds each investment based on how that investment is taxed.

 There are three main account types:

-The basic principle: place tax-inefficient investments such as bonds, real estate investment trusts (REITs), and actively managed funds inside tax-deferred accounts where the income is sheltered.
+The basic tax planning principle is to place tax-inefficient investments such as bonds, real estate investment trusts (REITs), and actively managed funds inside tax-deferred accounts where the income is sheltered.
 Tax-efficient investments such as broad stock index funds and ETFs tend to work better in taxable accounts because they generate fewer taxable events.

 Research from J.P.
 Morgan Private Bank suggests that thoughtful asset location may improve annual after-tax returns by 0.2% to 0.5%.
 Goldman Sachs Asset Management analysis found that portfolios optimized for after-tax returns may improve expected return by approximately 0.35% annually at a similar risk level, potentially adding more than 10% to retirement savings over 30 years.